hurben/DNAseqGATK/README.md

 OLD PROJECT (2014).

-GATK mutation calling pipeline (2014, bestpractice)
+> GATK mutation calling pipeline (2014, bestpractice)

-Note that the implemented GATK version was 3.1.1.0.
+> Note that the implemented GATK version was 3.1.1.0.
 (2019, current version 4.1.2.0)

 Extremly outdated.

-Making a backup just in case...
+Uploading Git just for record.

+Would not recommend to use/look the scripts.